Harry C. Beatty

 At Seagram, Harry's responsibilities included legal matters affecting the consolidated Seagram group throughout the world, including structuring transactions and ventures, and handling SEC and treasury issues, employee relations and benefits, and real estate issues related to the landmarked Seagram Building and other Seagram properties.

 Harry's practice today includes the structure, negotiation and closing of sophisticated transactions, including acquisitions, divestitures and ventures both international and national in scope.
 He has represented clients on diverse transactional matters in Central and South America, Europe and the Far East.
-Currently he has been handling wine distribution arrangements in China and a power purchase agreement for a client's mine in Peru.

 "Nothing is more gratifying than helping clients consider ways to maximize commercial opportunities, and then implementing the chosen solution and structure."